Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 “Come on, Zangief,” Marty said, and led him away with an eye-roll and a smack on the arm.

-He checked they were out of earshot---*really* out of earshot---before he said anything.
+He checked they were out of earshot - *really* out of earshot - before he said anything.
 “Uh… Thanks.
 For helping her.”

 “You’re welcome.”

 That seemed to be all that needed saying.

 ---

 **Date Point 10y10m2w AV**
 **BGEV-11** ***Misfit,*** **Cruising on spacelane CSR-orangepentagon-92034-L, The Border Stars.**